codebruinc/webvitalai/memory-bank/systemPatterns.md

 [2025-05-04 18:10:45] - **External API Integration**: Using service modules for external API integration.
 [2025-05-04 18:10:45] - **Authentication**: Using Supabase Auth for authentication.
 [2025-05-04 18:10:45] - **Database Access**: Using Supabase client for database access.
+[2025-05-06 14:18:58] - **Service Role Access**: Using service role client to bypass RLS policies for critical operations.
 [2025-05-04 18:10:45] - **Payment Processing**: Using Stripe for payment processing.
 [2025-05-04 18:40:00] - **Subscription Management**: Using Stripe for subscription lifecycle management with webhook handling.
 [2025-05-04 18:10:45] - **Background Jobs**: Using scheduled jobs for automated tasks.